NREL/bifacial_radiance/docs/sphinx/source/installation.rst

 Make sure you add radiance to the system PATH so Python can interact with the radiance program

+Windows:

-If you are on a PC you should also copy the `Jaloxa radwinexe-5.0.a.8-win64.zip  <http://www.jaloxa.eu/resources/radiance/radwinexe.shtml>`_ executables into ``program files/radiance/bin``
+If you are on a Windows computer you should also copy the `Jaloxa radwinexe-5.0.a.8-win64.zip  <http://www.jaloxa.eu/resources/radiance/radwinexe.shtml>`_ executables into ``program files/radiance/bin``.
+This executables allow for some nifty visualization options of your generated scene inside of bifacial_radiance, like falsecolor images.

+Linux/Mac OSX:

+* For Linux/Mac OSX, you will need to install QT for the GUI to work properly.
+Installation and details described in (:issue:`131`:):
+1. Install ``qt5-default`` from Ubuntu using ``apt``,
+2. get the official Radiance 5.2 source tarball with auxiliary libraries ``rad5R2all.tar.gz`` from either `RADIANCE <https://www.radiance-online.org/download-install/radiance-source-code/latest-release>`_ online or `LBL <https://floyd.lbl.gov/radiance/framed.html>`_ - do _not_clone the GitHub repo as it doesn't have the auxiliary libraries which you may also need.
+Finally extract the tarball.
+3. you may also need to install ``csh`` and ``cmake``
+4. make directories where you want to install radiance, for example ``~/.local/opt/radiance``
+5. read the README and run ``./makeall install clean`` and choose where you want ``bin`` and ``lib`` You can test it by rendering the daffodil.

 **Note: bifacial_radiance is not endorsed by or officially connected with the Radiance software package or its development team.**